ibm-cloud-docs/Cloudant/api/attachments.md

 The response contains the document ID and the new document revision.

->	**Note**: Attachments do not have their own revisions.
+Attachments do not have their own revisions.
-Instead,
+Instead, when you update or create an attachment, it changes the revision of the document it is attached to.
-updating or creating an attachment changes the revision of the document it is attached to.
+{: tip}

 _Example response:_